 Nice Apero Stop in Imperia

 A great place to stop in Imperia for an afternoon Italian Apero is at Bacan on Via Vieusseux.
 It’s just off the SS1 (covered portico street) as you head back toward the train station.
 They, too, will serve up a hefty plate of nibbles while you enjoy a $5 glass of wine or an Aperol Spritz.
 It’s a great way to take the edge off before you head off to dinner or back to Nice.

 The next time you are in the South of France on holiday, do not hesitate to take some day trips to Italy.
 They really are very easy to do and you’ll have a super time discovering this wonderful part of Liguria.
+There is so much to see in a day trip to Italy, but if you have more time spend several days and see more than one town.
 Have you done a day trip from Nice or Monaco to Italy?
 Drop me a line and let me know how it went!

 Affiliate Notice: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.